-We're delighted to announce that Twelve Apostles Lodge Walk have partnered with multiple award-winning astro, nature and landscape photographer Luke Tscharke (who's also a very keen bush walker!) to deliver a small group four-day photography Twelve Apostles Lodge Walk departing Thursday 23 May 2019.
+We're delighted to announce that Twelve Apostles Lodge Walk has partnered with multiple award-winning astro, nature and landscape photographer Luke Tscharke (who's also a very keen bushwalker!) to deliver a small group three-day photography trip departing Saturday 14 September 2019.

 This special itinerary has been designed for both photography enthusiasts and professional with a specific focus on creating the time during walks for photography opportunities.
 Luke will be joining each walk, along with two professional walking guides to provide creative and technical photography advice.

 Following each day's walk, our group returns to our private forest eco-lodge to be treated with foot spas, evening canapes and delicious evening meals.
 For those with enough energy, Luke will be running evening photography workshops, providing tips and skills and sharing knowledge to enhance each day's photography walk.